istresearch/scrapy-cluster/docs/topics/rest/quickstart.rst

     $ curl scdev:5343/feed -H "Content-Type: application/json" -d '{"uuid":"abc123", "appid":"stuff"}'

-The request provided is outlined at :doc:`../kafka-monitor/api`, when using the ``feed`` endpoint you need to ensure your request conforms to specification outlined on that page.
+The request provided is outlined at the Kafka Monitor's :doc:`../kafka-monitor/api`, when using the ``feed`` endpoint you need to ensure your request conforms to specification outlined on that page.

 You should see a log message come through Terminal 1 stating the message was received and the data transmitted back.